Career Definition for a Computer Game Designer

 Many computer game designers admit they began their careers as avid gamers who were looking for a way to make money doing what they loved, playing computer games.
 Interest and experience in gaming is a must.
 Artistic and technological ability, a desire to collaborate with other professionals and imagination are all necessary skills to be successful.

 Career and Economic Outlook

-The earnings of a computer game designer depend greatly upon their experience and the overall success of the games they design; however, the U.S. Bureau of Labor Statistics (BLS) reported the median annual salary of a multimedia artist was $63,970 in 2015 (www.bls.gov).
-The BLS also projects employment of multimedia artists to grow 6% from 2014-2024.
-Some computer game designers work in software development, a field expected to grow 17% during the same time period.
-The BLS listed the median yearly salary of an application software developer at $98,260 in 2015.
-According to the BLS, the state of California ranks number one both for the highest concentration of jobs in the field and the highest median wages.
+The earnings of a computer game designer depend greatly upon their experience and the overall success of the games they design; however, the U.S. Bureau of Labor Statistics (BLS) reported the median annual salary of multimedia artists and animators was $72,520 in 2018 (www.bls.gov).
+The BLS also projects the employment of multimedia of these professionals to grow 8% from 2016-2026.
+Some computer game designers work in software development, a field expected to grow 24% during the same time period.
+The BLS listed the median yearly salary of an application software developer at $103,620 in 2018.
+According to the BLS, the state of Washington ranks number one both for the highest concentration of jobs in the field and the highest mean wages.

 Similar career options within this field include:

 Those who enjoy art and like creating images for comic books, magazines or digital mediums should look at becoming an illustrator.
 Illustrators use both traditional art supplies and computer software to produce works of art that tell a story or sell a product.
 Although formal education is not required to gain employment in most fields of illustration, post-secondary training is beneficial and can help in the creation of a professional portfolio.
-Based on data from the BLS, illustrators and other fine artists should expect to see slow employment growth of 2% between 2014 and 2024.
-In May of 2015, the median salary for these artists was determined by the BLS to be $46,460.
+Based on data from the BLS, illustrators and other fine artists should expect to see employment growth of 7% between 2016 and 2026.
+In May of 2018, the median salary for these artists was determined by the BLS to be $49,380.